Trump's chief of staff said he wasn't quitting or getting fired "today"

 “I’m not so frustrated in this job that I’m thinking of leaving,” Kelly added.

-Kelly, a retired general whose service to the U.S. included more than four decades years in the Marine Corps and a stint as Trump’s Homeland Security chief before he was tapped as the president’s top aide, called his latest position “the hardest job I’ve ever had” and “the most important job I’ve ever had" though not his "best."
+Kelly, a retired general whose service to the U.S. included more than four decades in the Marines and a stint as Trump’s Homeland Security secretary before taking over as the president’s top aide, called his latest position “the hardest job I’ve ever had” and “the most important job I’ve ever had" — though not his "best."

 That distinction belongs to his time "as an enlisted marine, a sergeant, infantry man."